opencybersecurityalliance/kestrel-lang/docs/language.rst

     DISP varx [ATTR attribute1, attribute2, ...]

-- The optional clause ``ATTR`` specifies which list of attributes the user would like to print.
+- The optional clause ``ATTR`` specifies which list of attributes you would like to print.
 If omitted, Kestrel will output all attributes.

 - The command deduplicates rows.
 All rows in the display object are distinct.